yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

-# Global Apple Retail Sales and Customer Behavior Analysis
+# Apple Philippines Market Analysis: E-commerce Sales, Customer Behavior, and Revenue Optimization

 ## Overview

-This project analyzes synthetic global Apple retail sales data to uncover insights on revenue performance, customer behavior, product trends, and return patterns.
+This project analyzes synthetic Apple retail sales data in the Philippines (2022–2024) to uncover insights on revenue growth, customer behavior, product performance, and return patterns.

-The goal of this analysis is to simulate real-world decision-making in an e-commerce environment—identifying opportunities to increase revenue, optimize pricing strategies, and reduce returns.
+With a background in Retail Operations at Lazada, this analysis simulates real-world decision-making in an e-commerce environment—focusing on how data can be used to drive revenue growth, optimize pricing strategies, and improve operational efficiency.

 ## Business Objectives
+- Evaluate revenue growth trends in the Philippine market
-- Identify top-performing products and regions
+- Identify top-performing products and categories
-- Evaluate the effectiveness of discount strategies
+- Assess discount effectiveness on revenue and volume
 - Understand customer segments and purchasing behavior
-- Analyze return trends to reduce revenue loss
+- Detect return patterns and potential revenue leakage

+## Tools
+- BigQuery SQL: Queries and Analysis
+- Excel: Visualization

 ## Dataset
 ### Contains transactional data including:
 - Product details (model, storage, price)